Kong/docs.konghq.com/app/_src/gateway/reference/configuration/configuration-3.7.x.md

 This argument can be set to an integer between 1 and 1000.

-When proxying, Kong returns all the response headers and this setting does not have any effect.
+When proxying, Kong returns all the response headers, and this setting does not have any effect.
 It is used to limit Kong and its plugins from reading too many response headers.